 Controller Witness API

 The Controller Witness API creates an immutable on-chain record that a trusted witness observed a controller assertion at a specific point in time.
-This solves the mutable evidence problem: when a subject removes or changes their DNS TXT or did.json, verifiers can no longer confirm that a key was authorized at the time of a Key Binding attestation.
+This solves the mutable evidence problem: when a subject removes or changes their DNS TXT or did.json, verifiers can no longer confirm that a key was authorized.
 The witness attestation preserves that proof permanently.

 Endpoint